franciscoliu/zheyuanliu-personal-web/content/home/research-experience.md

     description: >-2
        Responsibilities include:

-       * Signified harmful posts/comments manually from more than 60k posts on Twitter to be served as training samples in the fine-tuning process of the model.
+       * Signified harmful posts/comments manually from more than 60k tweets to serve as positive/negative samples during the training process.
-       * Researched about BERT (Bidirectional Encoder Representations from Transformers) and helped rebuild the baseline for the project; later fine-tuned the model           to reach its best performance.
+       * Collected project related information (e.g. BERT, GNN and contrasive learning), and helped run experiments on baseline models.
+       * Helped run the experiments on new designed model over two tasks: malicious user detection and malicious tweet detection.
-       * Assisted the first author to draft a manuscript of the work and submitted to ICDM conference.
+       * Assisted the first author to draft a manuscript of the work and submitted to [ICDM](https://icdm22.cse.usf.edu/) conference.
   - title: Network-based virus-host interaction prediction with application to SARS-CoV-2
     company: Advised by Prof. Pengyu Hong